EU BT 21: Sustainability developments

 Recommendation on losses

 To support recovery post-Covid and level the playing field, the EU has recommended that all Member States allow loss carry backs for FY 2020/21 for at least one year.
 This recommendation was published in May 2021 and is available here.

 DEBRA (Debt Equity Bias Reduction Allowance)

 The EU hopes to create additional resources to finance the NextGenerationEU post-Covid recovery fund.
-This includes the new EU digital levy, CBAM and the new ETS, and could potentially include a Financial Transaction Tax although there is less consensus among Member States for the latter.
-Previously, the Commission also proposed the creation of a levy on “large multinationals” which draw most of their benefits from the EU Single Market.
-Although this was not approved by EU Heads of States and Governments last year, the EU BT 21 package suggests that this idea might not have been completely abandoned.
+This includes CBAM and the new ETS and proceeds from the OECD pillar one proposals.
+A further package is due to be announced in 2023 which could potentially include a Financial Transaction Tax, although there is less consensus among Member States for this.
+The Commission has also proposed the creation of a new own resource linked to the corporate sector which will build on the BEFIT proposals.

 If you would like to discuss any of these issues in more detail, please get in touch with your local tax team for more information and access to further relevant content.